Wooler (motorcycles): Automobiles

 The Wooler Mule cyclecar was announced in February 1919.
 It was powered by a 1022 cc air-cooled twin with the cylinders protruding from the sides of the bonnet, and a circular dummy radiator.
 The engine used rotary valves.
 It had a double rear wheel giving the impression of a three-wheeler.
 No prices were published, but contemporary press reports suggested a price of around £130 which had increased to £185 by December.
 Only a few prototypes were built.

 In 1920 the company was reformed as The Wooler Motor Cycle Company (1919) Ltd. and the Mule ceased production.

 1920s motorcycles

 In 1920 the company was reformed as The Wooler Motor Cycle Company (1919) Ltd.

 In 1930 the Great Depression caused the company's closure.

 Post WW2 motorcycles

 Wooler returned in 1945 with a prototype 500 cc transverse four shaft drive with an unusual beam type engine with the cylinders set one above the other like the Brough Superior Golden Dream.
 It was displayed at the Earls Court show in 1948 and again in 1951.
 It never ran properly and in 1954 Wooler returned to Earls Court with a completely different transverse flat four, still air-cooled with shaft drive.
-No more than five are thought to have been built before the company closed in 1956 after Wooler's death.
+No more than five are thought to have been built before the company ceased motorcycle production in 1956, after Wooler's death.
 An example can be seen in the British National Motorcycle Museum.